All 2026 Disney World Discounts

 Aside from the Disney details and themes, these hotels offer better benefits and a superior location to most Value and Moderate Resorts.
 With prices starting at under $200 per night after discount, they are well worth considering.

-2023 U.S. Military Salute Ticket & Room Discount at Walt Disney World – US military personnel can purchase promotional Walt Disney World theme park tickets at deeply discounted prices.
-Choose between a 4-Day or 5-Day Disney Military Salute Ticket (formerly the Disney Military Promotional Ticket) for visits through December 15, 2023.
+2026 U.S. Military Salute Ticket & Room Discount at Walt Disney World – US military personnel can purchase promotional Walt Disney World theme park tickets at deeply discounted prices.
+Choose 4-Day, 5-Day or 6-Day Disney Military Salute Ticket (formerly the Disney Military Promotional Ticket) for visits through December 2026.
+Armed Forces Salute room-only discounts are also available at Walt Disney World for the same dates.

 Future Walt Disney World Discounts